Adding in-app chat is one of the most common (and underestimated) product decisions teams face.

 Calculating Initial Chat Development Cost

-Building a custom in-app chat solution typically requires 3 - 6 months of focused development.
+Building a custom in-app chat solution typically requires 1--6 months of development, depending on your AI usage.
 Costs can vary widely depending on scope, team size, and location.

 - Team: 2 skilled developers